ninoschelcher/frontend-applications/README.md

 # Concept 🌝

 In my concept I'll take the user through a small data story where I'll be answering different questions about how many bikes could replace cars in the Amsterdam parking garages.
-This experience is through horizontal scrolling on the web page.
+This experience is through horizontal scrolling on the web page which makes it look like you're literally 'going' through the story and don't have to click on multiple buttons.

 ![concept](https://github.com/ninoschelcher/frontend-applications/blob/main/wiki-media/conceptfoto.png)